-The College is in full compliance with Regulation 429/07, Accessibility Standards for Customer Service, enacted under the Accessibility for Ontarians with Disabilities Act (AODA) as of January 1, 2012.
+The College continues to update its materials and practices in order to be in full compliance with Regulation 429/07, Accessibility Standards for Customer Service, enacted under the Accessibility for Ontarians with Disabilities Act (AODA).
 By the end of 2011, information about the College's accessibility policies, practices and procedures were made available to members and the public through a variety of ways.
 The College:

-- posted the College's accessibility measures on the College's website - made copies of the accessibility policies, practices, procedures available for distribution at the Welcome Counter - responded to questions about accommodation issues in person, via email, over the phone, or in writing through the Client Services Unit - included a feature story regarding its compliance measures in the College magazine, Professionally Speaking/Pour parler profession.
+- posted the College's accessibility measures on the College's web site - made copies of the accessibility policies, practices, procedures available for distribution at the Welcome Counter - responded to questions about accommodation issues in person, via e-mail, over the phone, or in writing through the Client Services Unit - included a feature story regarding its compliance measures in the College magazine, Professionally Speaking/Pour parler profession.